 - 10 cloves

-- Spread butter on the cassava bread, sprinkle with salt and put in the oven until it turns golden brown.
+- Spread butter on the cassava bread and toast in the oven until it turns golden brown.

 - Serve the beans with the cassava on the side.
 Put cookies in the beans when you serve.